smopen/sigcpp/_posts/2020-07-10-variadic-print-macros.md

 PRINT_XLN(std::array<int,2>().size()); // error: same as Line 2
 ```

-The obvious solution is to place offending expressions inside parentheses and force the
+The obvious solution is to place offending expressions inside parentheses, thus forcing
-pre-processor to treat the parenthesized expression as one argument.
+the pre-processor to treat the parenthesized expression as one argument.
 However, that
-approach causes the printed heading to include parentheses, which is likely undesired.
+approach causes the printed heading to include parentheses, which is likely not desired.

 A better solution is to place the offending expression in parentheses but not print
 the parentheses in the heading.
 Listing D shows this solution using two new macros